jtcheng26/cs33-boelter/README.md

 A mini pop quiz game for CS 33, originally created by https://github.com/eado for CS 118, updated and modified by https://github.com/burturt

+This repo is frozen in time to when the cs33 questions were used.
+Please use https://github.com/burturt/boelter for the software.

 ## Requirements

 - Docker